-For me the word drive captures my desire to find out what I'm capable of.
-It’s that appetite not to let go of my dreams even when things aren’t going to plan and my readiness to step outside of comfort zone and keep seeking my own kind of success, and not care what others think.
+For me the word drive captures my desire to find out what I’m capable of.
+It’s that appetite not to let go of my dreams even when things aren’t going to plan and my readiness to step outside of my comfort zone and keep seeking my own kind of success, and not care what others think.

 To be driven is to go out to the world and not let fear or self-doubt stop you from following your heart.

 It’s very much an internal driver and not an external one which would be about achieving to the outside parameters of success.
 It’s about going beyond the limits as you know them, until you can joyfully share your talents with the world, make an impact (big or small) and feel fully connected.

 There’s nothing aggressive about being driven.
 It’s not about being a ‘warrior’ or having ‘steel heels’.
 To be driven is not about adopting the tactics of the patriarchal system to get ahead.
 I believe it’s the opposite.
 It’s about authenticity and vulnerability.
 It’s about trusting your path and persevering through obstacles in a way that is natural to you.

 To find your inner drive you must slow down.
 It sound like a paradox, but it’s fairly easy to fill your day with a lot of stuff, but it’s much harder to do things from your heart with deeper meaning.
 I believe you can’t find your drive unless you have a curious mind and you are ready to take some chances with life.
 And that path is never straight forward and without a struggle.